Masters of Science in Applied Behavior Analysis degree requirements

 In addition to submitting the application and supporting materials, prospective students must also provide documentation to meet the following requirements:

-Bachelor’s degree in psychology, sociology or closely related field from a regionally accredited college or university in the United States or an equivalent degree from a recognized international post-secondary institution.International students can see degree requirements based on country on the Admission Services website.
+Bachelor’s degree from a regionally accredited college or university in the United States or an equivalent degree from a recognized international post-secondary institution.International students can see degree requirements based on country on the Admission Services website.

 A minimum 3.00 cumulative GPA (where 4.0 = A) in the last 60 hours of the student’s bachelor’s degree program.